viant/bqtail/e2e/regression/cases/008_dispatch_export/README.md

-### Ingestion with transient dataset
+### Export data on destination table modification

 ### Scenario:

-BqTail function is notified once data is upload to gs://${config.Bucket}/data/case007/dummy[1-2].json It matches the the following route, to ingest data with transient table in temp dataset, followed by deduplicated final destination ingestion.
-In this scenario deduplication process has to handle nested [data structure](data/dummy1.json)
+BqDispatch function is notified with all Big Query jobs completion, it matches actions to run with the following route to export destination table to google storage gs://${config.Bucket}/export/dummy.json.gz

 ```json
   {